buildasquid/Snake-Game/README.md

 # Snake-Game
-Snake game in python using pygame
+Snake game in python using the pygame library